Janagar-Adappt/demo-testcase/new.md

-Test Case 1: Verifying Mock RFQ in Blotter
+ML_TS_06: Verifying Desk & Status

+Scenario: Verifies that the correct desk and status information is displayed in the Trader Live Blotter for a given trade.
+Automation Steps:
 Launch the Trader Live Blotter.
-Reset and apply a new filter in the Blotter settings.
+Reset and apply filters to display trades with a specific desk and status.
-Trigger a mock Request for Quote (RFQ).
+Trigger a mock RFQ.
-Verify that the mock RFQ is displayed in the Blotter.
+Verify that the mock RFQ is displayed with the correct desk and status information.

-Test Case 2: Verifying Mock RFQ in Ticket
+ML_TS_07: Verifying The Country

+Scenario: Verifies that the correct Country is displayed.

 Launch the Trader Live Blotter.
-Reset and apply a new filter in the Blotter settings.
+Reset and apply filters to display trades with a specific nominal value.
-Trigger a mock Request for Quote (RFQ).
+Trigger a mock RFQ.
-Verify that the mock RFQ is displayed in the Trader Ticket.
+Verify that the mock RFQ is displayed with the correct nominal value.

-Test Case 3: Verifying Updated Mock RFQ Status
+ML_TS_08: Verifying Currency

+Scenario: Verifies that the correct currency and quote trader information is displayed for a given trade.
 Launch the Trader Live Blotter.
+Reset and apply filters to display trades with a specific currency and quote trader.
-Trigger an updated mock Request for Quote (RFQ).
+Trigger a mock RFQ.
-Verify that the status of the mock RFQ in the Blotter has changed.
+Verify that the mock RFQ is displayed with the correct currency and quote trader information.

-Test Case 4: Verifying Insights Window
+ML_TS_01: Verifying isAxed is false

+Scenario: Verifies that the "isAxed" flag is displayed correctly for a given trade.
+Automation Steps:
 Launch the Trader Live Blotter.
-Select an RFQ and launch the Trader Ticket.
-Click the Insights button in the Trader Ticket.
+Reset and apply filters to display trades with a specific "isAxed" status.
+Trigger a mock RFQ.
-Verify that the Insights window is displayed and contains the correct data.
+Verify that the mock RFQ is displayed with the correct "isAxed" flag.

-Test Case 5: Verifying Buddy Window
+ML_TS_02: Verifying Priority Logic
+Scenario: Verifies that trades are displayed in the correct order based on their priority.
+Automation Steps:
 Launch the Trader Live Blotter.
+Reset and apply filters to display multiple trades with different priorities.
+Trigger mock RFQs with different priorities.
+Verify that the trades are displayed in the correct order based on their priority.

+ML_TS04: Verifying FILTER STATUS and Desk

+Scenario: Verifies that the correct main book or BBG book information is displayed for a given trade.
+Automation Steps:
-Select an RFQ and launch the Trader Ticket.
+Launch the Trader Live Blotter.
-Click the Buddy Window button in the Trader Ticket.
+Reset and apply filters to display trades with a specific main book or BBG book.
+Trigger a mock RFQ.
-Verify that the Buddy Window is displayed and contains the correct data.
+Verify that the mock RFQ is displayed with the correct main book or BBG book information.

-## New scenario

-I have listed few scenario's for upcoming week
-Trader Live Blotter:
-Verify the Column Re-arrangement
-Verify the Column sorting's
-Verify the Save option in blotter
-Verify the Reset option in blotter